pmlmodelling/ersem/README.md

 * cmake autodetects a suitable Fortran compiler.
 If a Fortran compiler is not found or you are unhappy with the compiler cmake selected, you can override this by providing cmake with `-DCMAKE_Fortran_COMPILER=<COMPILER_EXECUTABLE>`.
-  Note: if you change CMAKE_Fortran_COMPILER (or provide it for the first time, while you previously ran cmake without), you need to clean (remove everything in) your build directory first!
+  Note: if you change `CMAKE_Fortran_COMPILER` (or provide it for the first time, while you previously ran cmake without), you need to empty your build directory first!
 * When building GOTM or FABM's 0d driver, cmake will try to auto-detect NetCDF using `nf-config`.
 If nf-config is not present on your system, you'll need to provide cmake with the path(s) to the NetCDF include directories (`-DNetCDF_INCLUDE_DIRS=<PATH>`) and the path(s) to the NetCDF libraries (`-DNetCDF_LIBRARIES=<PATH>`).
 If you need to provide multiple paths to these variables, the individual paths should be separated by semi-colons.
-A common reason to use this: On some systems, nf-config does not detect where netcdf.mod is installed, which means you have to tell cmake by adding `-DNetCDF_INCLUDE_DIRS=<PATH_TO_netcdf.mod>`.
-For instance, when using gfortran on Fedora, `<PATH_TO_netcdf.mod>` can be `/usr/lib64/gfortran/modules`.
+A common reason to use this: On some systems, `nf-config` does not detect where `netcdf.mod` is installed, which means you have to tell cmake by adding `-DNetCDF_INCLUDE_DIRS=<netcdf.mod_DIR>`.
+For instance, when using gfortran on Fedora, `<netcdf.mod_DIR>` can be `/usr/lib64/gfortran/modules`.
 In that case you usually do not need to provide `-DNetCDF_LIBRARIES=<PATH>`.
-Also, on some systems (like in the current LTS release of Ubuntu), nf-config is not included in the netcdf packages.
-In these cases, specify `-DNetCDF_CONFIG_EXECUTABLE=<PATH_TO_nc-config>` when calling cmake, or create a link to nc-config somewhere in your default path, to get auto-detection working.
+Also, on some systems (like in the current LTS release of Ubuntu), `nf-config` is not included in the NetCDF packages.
+In this case, you can use `nc-config`: specify `-DNetCDF_CONFIG_EXECUTABLE=<PATH_TO_nc-config>` when calling cmake, or create a link to `nc-config` somewhere in your default path, to get auto-detection working.
 * By default, cmake will select the "release" build type, which creates an executable without debugging information.
 If you want to compile in debug mode, specify `-DCMAKE_BUILD_TYPE=debug` in the call to cmake.
 When using gfortran,